mikekeith52/School-Shootings-Supervised-Unsupervised-Learning/README.md

 - school lunch variables (as the proportion of students eligible for these reduced-priced lunch programs go up, casualties actually go down--probably due to the decreased notoriety one would get from targeting a low-income area vs. an affluent one)

 This is not an all-inclusive list of the statistically significant variables, but these were the most interesting to interpret.

+Some interesting non-statistically significant inputs were:
+- ws.illegal
+- public

 After the Negative Binomial model was interpreted, a K-Means Cluster analysis was performed to further understand how the datapoints relate to one another.
 Using this method, school shootings were divided into three types and the findings from the statistical model were generally confirmed.